 F1 first visited: 1978

 Lap Record: 1:13.078 , Valtteri Bottas, 2019

-Since 1978, there have been 41 Canadian Grands Prix held at the Circuit Gilles Villeneuve.
+Since 1978, the Canadian Grand Prix has been held at Circuit Gilles Villeneuve on 42 occasions.
 The track is the third Canadian venue to have hosted the event.

 Schumacher and Hamilton have won the most races in Montreal